Inside (video game): Plot

-A boy slides down a rocky incline.
+A boy or young man slides down a rocky incline.
 While running through a forest, he encounters masked guards with flashlights, as well as vehicles with mounted spotlights, and fierce guard dogs.
 He escapes the guards, then crosses a road where a block has been set up with more vehicles and guards, to a farm where parasitic worms cause pigs to run rampant.
 The boy uses the farm animals and equipment to escape to a seemingly abandoned city where lines of zombie-like people are moved through mind control.
 Beyond the city is a large factory of flooded rooms, a shock wave atrium, and a laboratory environment where scientists perform underwater experiments on bodies.

 While traversing these areas, the boy uses a mind-control helmet to control some of the zombies he encounters.
 The boy comes across an underwater siren-like creature that attaches a device to him, allowing him to breathe underwater.

 Continuing through the office and laboratories, the boy sees scientists observing a large spherical chamber.
 The boy enters the chamber and discovers the Huddle, a monstrous mass of conjoined human bodies.
-After disconnecting the Huddle's restraints the boy is pulled into it.
+After disconnecting the Huddle's restraints, the boy is pulled into it, seemingly becoming one with the Huddle.

 The Huddle escapes confinement, crashing through offices, killing some of the scientists in its path.
 The scientists trap the Huddle in another tank, but the Huddle escapes again and breaks through a wooden wall.
 It rolls down a forest hill and comes to a stop at a grassy coastline bathed in light.

 Alternate ending

 If the player deactivated the hidden light orbs in the various bunkers, the boy returns to one of the bunkers and gains access to a new area.
 He reaches an area that includes a bank of computers and one of the mind-control helmets, powered by a nearby socket.
-The boy pulls the plug from the socket, upon which the character takes the same stance as the zombies.
+The boy pulls the plug from the socket, then suddenly takes the same stance as the zombies.